Artpou/-MT2022_PROJ01_WIKI/docs/documentation.md

 # DOCUMENTATION

 ## Get Started
-To start the API, use the **go run main.go** command.
+* To start the API, use the **go run main.go** command.
-You can execute all requests in non-user-restricted endpoints without a token.
+* You can execute all requests in non-user-restricted endpoints without a token.
-To create an account, use the [Create User](/docs/user_add.md) route.
+* To create an account, use the [Create User](/docs/user_add.md) route.
-Then, use the [Login request](/docs/login.md) route to get a JWT Token.
+* Then, use the [Login request](/docs/login.md) route to get a JWT Token.
-You can then use this token as "Bearer Token" Authentication to have access to user-restricted routes, such as article creation and edition.
+* You can then use this token as "Bearer Token" Authentication to have access to user-restricted routes, such as article creation and edition.
-Always use raw JSON data for POST and PUT requests instead of form data.
+* Always use raw JSON data for POST and PUT requests instead of form data.
+* You can use the Admin account using Username Admin and Password admin

 ## Open Endpoints